kjc47/IS-392-FinalCode/README.md

 1. **Visit the Dataset Page**: Go to [Early Stage Diabetes Risk Prediction Dataset on Kaggle](https://www.kaggle.com/datasets/ishandutta/early-stage-diabetes-risk-prediction-dataset?resource=download).
 2. **Create an Account or Log In**: If you do not already have a Kaggle account, you will need to create one.
 If you have an account, simply log in.
 3. **Download the Dataset**: Once logged in, you can download the dataset.
 Click on the "Download" button.
-This will download a ZIP file containing the dataset.
-4. **Extract and Move the Dataset**: Extract the downloaded ZIP file and move the CSV file to your "Downloads" folder.
+4. **Extract the Dataset**: Extract the downloaded ZIP file and move the CSV file to your "Downloads" folder.

 ## Setting Up the Project Environment